stecklars/dynamic-dns-netcup-api/README.md

 Download the [latest version](https://github.com/stecklars/dynamic-dns-netcup-api/releases/latest) from the releases or clone the repository:

 `$ git clone https://github.com/stecklars/dynamic-dns-netcup-api.git`

+Then run `composer update` on your machine to check and install the dependencies.

 I'm always trying to keep the master branch stable.